-D. The Vice President of Travel and Director of Coaching must approve any exceptions to the policies enumerated in Clauses A, B or C above.
+D. The Director of Travel and Director of Coaching must approve any exceptions to the policies enumerated in Clauses A, B or C above.

 Each team may be asked to provide volunteers from time to time to assist with club duties to actively support the needs of the club.